How to Use Coffee Grounds for Plants: UK Expert Guide 2025

 Layer 4: Sprinkle of garden soil or finished compost

-For houseplants, always compost the grounds first or use them to make liquid fertiliser.
-Never sprinkle raw grounds on indoor plant soil – they'll develop mould and create horrible smells.
+Indoor plants can benefit from coffee grounds, but you need extra care with quantities.
+Always compost the grounds first or use them to make liquid fertiliser.
+Never sprinkle raw grounds on indoor plant soil.
+They will develop mould and smell terrible.

 Coffee Ground Tea Method: